TianyuQ/me/content/teaching/Discrete Maths/index.md

 event: Hugo Blox Builder Conference
 event_url: https://example.org

-location: Hugo Blox Builder HQ
+location:
 address:
-  street: 450 Serra Mall
+  street:
-  city: Stanford
+  city: Shanghai
-  region: CA
+  region:
   postcode: '94305'
-  country: United States
+  country: China

 summary: Teaching Assistant for Discrete Maths
 abstract: 'Here is the collection of slides used in my recitation classes.
 During my Undergraduate in UM-SJTU Joint Institute, I worked as a teaching assistant for the course Discrete Maths lectured by Prof. Zach Mckenzie in the 2019 Summer Semester and Prof. Heidi Anderson in the 2020 Summer Semester, respectively.
 I was nominated as an outstanding teaching assistant then.
 I really cherish the teaching time.'